keyboardcn/lctestcode/README.md

 To run, go to client folder
 ### `npm run start`
 Make sure you port 3000 is available for the frontend to run

+!!! caution: the definition of networks unnecessary as there will be a default network created for all the setting now, are not through nginx because i am connect directly to 4001